valmikGit/SIH-GLOF/README.md

 - By following these preprocessing steps, the data was cleaned, structured, and visualized, ensuring it was ready for further analysis and model building.

 ## Datasets used:
+- The preprocessing steps mentioned above were applied on the 3 datasets listed below.
 - GLIMS Dataset: https://www.glims.org/RGI/